Wah Mee massacre: Tony Ng

 In 1997, federal magistrate John Weinberg concluded that Ng did not receive a fair trial in 1985 and recommended either his release or a new trial.
 No action was required unless a U.S. District Court judge acted on his recommendation.

 On September 6, 2006, a parole board met to determine whether Tony Ng should receive parole on his 12th robbery term.
 If given parole, he would begin serving his 13th term, with the potential to be eligible for parole and freed in 2010.
 Both former King County Prosecuting Attorney Norm Maleng and former Seattle Police Chief Patrick Fitzsimons asked the parole board to deny parole on the 12th count.
 Relatives of the victims who came to the hearing expressed outrage that they were not made aware of previous parole hearings and that Tony Ng was so close to possible release because of it.
 Ng was denied parole in 2007, which meant he could not begin serving time on the final count.

 In December 2009, the parole of Tony Ng again came before the state parole board; relatives of the victims again spoke before the board, urging against his release.
-On February 2010, a parole board unanimously decided "now is the time to parole Mr. [Tony] Ng to his final count."
+In February 2010, a parole board unanimously decided "now is the time to parole Mr. [Tony] Ng to his final count."
 On October 24, 2013, Tony Ng was granted parole.
 Although the relatives of the victims continued to oppose the parole, he was released on October 25, 2013, from state prison directly to the Northwest detention center in Tacoma, into the custody of the U.S. Immigration and Customs Enforcement for deportation proceedings.
-He was deported to Hong Kong on May 14, 2014.
+He was deported to Hong Kong on May 13, 2014.